aamukta-d/sas-monopoly-team32/README.md

 # SKIBIDOPOLY

-A modern twist on Monopoly designed to captivate Generation Alpha, developed during the Glasgow University Tech Society’s “Do You Have The GUTS” Hackathon, and proud **Winner of the SAS Challenge**.
+A modern twist on Monopoly designed to captivate Generation Alpha, developed during the Glasgow University Tech Society’s “Do You Have The GUTS” Hackathon 2024, and proud **Winner of the SAS Challenge**.

 ### Team Members